portlandcodeschool/ios/syllabus.md

 # Prerequisites

 This class has no prerequisites.
-If you already know an object-oriented language like C++, Java, or C#, you'll start out ahead.
+If you already know an object-oriented language like C++, C#, Java, or JavaScript, you'll start out ahead.

 You will receive email one week prior to class (if you have signed up that early) with work that must be completed prior to the first class.